It can be used to treat acid reflux and indigestion.

 Gaviscon Extra Strength Tablets

-Chewable tablets that provide quick, extra strong and long-lasting relief from acid reflux and heartburn, day or night.
-Flavors include fruit, orange blast, caramel and mint with refreshing action.
+Chewable tablets provide quick, extra solid, and long-lasting relief from acid reflux and heartburn, day or night.
+Flavors include fruit, orange blast, caramel, and mint with refreshing action.

 Gaviscon relief tablets max

 Chewable tablets that provide fast, super strong and long-lasting relief from acid reflux and heartburn, day or night.
 Flavors include berry (18 and 50 ct) and mint (50 ct) with refreshing action.